Besanosaurus: Skull

 About two-thirds of the skull of Besanosaurus is occupied by its very long, thin snout lined with small teeth.
 This distinctive snout is strongly demarcated from the rear part of the skull by a constriction.
 Well-preserved Besanosaurus skulls show drawn-out slotlike external nares, openings which housed the nostrils in life.
 Behind the external nares are the elliptical orbits, somewhat longer than tall.
-Within the orbits are the sclerotic rings, circles of bony, quadrangular plates that supported the eyeballs.
+Within the orbits are the scleral rings, circles of bony, quadrangular plates that supported the eyeballs.
 Bindellini and colleagues estimated a total of between 15 and 17 of these plates per ring in Besanosaurus.
 While large relative to the orbits, the rings are smaller relative to the animal's overall length than typical for parvipelvian ichthyosaurs.
 Further back, the top of the skull is perforated by another pair of openings, the supratemporal fenestrae, which are rather small in Besanosaurus.
 Extending forwards from each supratemporal fenestra is a depression, forming roughly elliptical terraces in front of the fenestrae.
 The region behind the orbits is short, occupying 13% of the skull's length, though it is still long compared to some parvipelvians.

 In the upper jaw, the snout is formed by the elongation of the tooth-bearing premaxillae.
 The front ends of these bones are blunt, while their rear ends are forked, with processes extending both above and below the external nares.
 The back edges of the external nares are formed by the upwards-directed processes of the maxillae, gracile, triradiate bones behind the premaxillae.
 While initially interpreted as not forming part of the narial border in the holotype, further specimens revealed that the nasals, which run along the top of the snout, do participate in the upper back corners of the external nares.
 Along the midline of the skull, between the front ends of the temporal fenestrae, is a small opening called the pineal foramen, whose border is formed by the frontals in front and parietals on the sides and back.
 A sagittal crest also runs along these two pairs of bones.
 The frontals are long, broad, and flat bones involved in the supratemporal terraces, though they do not form any part of the borders of the supratemporal fenestrae.
 The parietals bear a variety of prominent surfaces for jaw muscle attachment, including the sagittal crest and their contributions to the rims of the supratemporal fenestrae.